Galiano Gold (GAU) Set to Announce Quarterly Earnings on Thursday

-Galiano Gold (TSE:GAU) is set to announce its earnings results before the market opens on Thursday, August 12th.
-Analysts expect the company to announce earnings of C$0.02 per share for the quarter.
+Galiano Gold (NYSEMKT:GAU) will post its quarterly earnings results before the market opens on Thursday, August 12th.
+Analysts expect Galiano Gold to post earnings of $0.02 per share for the quarter.

-Galiano Gold (TSE:GAU) last released its quarterly earnings data on Wednesday, May 5th.
-The company reported C$0.08 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of C$0.05 by C$0.03.

 Galiano Gold Inc engages in the exploration, development, and production of gold properties.
 The company's primary asset is the Asanko Gold Mine located in Ghana, West Africa.
 It also holds interests in the ABG Mali property with four gold exploration licenses covering approximately 167 km located on the Senegal Mali shear zone.